 This sub-section is needed when your study design is an experimental type.
 Intervention study designs are the ones that prove that certain interventions will produce the desired outcome.
 The interventions can be drugs, medications, behavioral therapy, or devices.
 For example, if you have chosen a drug as an intervention, then you will specify its name, ingredients, dose, frequency, and duration of administration.
 You will also mention the responsible person for conducting this intervention.
 Hence, a thorough explanation of your interventional procedures is provided here.

 This sub-section gives information about the tools to be used for your research data collection purpose.
 These include medical records, surveys, questionnaires, interviews, and laboratory tests (Al-Jundi & Salah, 2016).
 You will provide all the details about the laboratory tests and the procedures for screening used in your research.
-You will prove the validity and reliability of all the instruments used for the collection of data by providing the references related to the same procedures and tools used in the previous literature.
+You will prove the validity and reliability of all the instruments used for the collection of data by providing references related to the same procedures and tools used in the previous literature.

 Data Collection Procedure

 In this sub-section, you will elaborate on the methods and protocols by which you will collect the data for your proposed research.
-For example, if your study concerns the blood glucose level measurement, you will note the arrival time of your subject, his rest time, his study environment, the study equipment used, his posture while measuring his glucose level, frequency of the measurements taken, site from which the measurement sample was taken from the subject and the person doing these procedures.
+For example, if your study concerns the blood glucose level measurement, you will note the arrival time of your subject, his rest time, his study environment, the study equipment used, his posture while measuring his glucose level, the frequency of the measurements taken, the site from which the measurement sample was taken from the subject and the person doing these procedures.
 This will reduce the chances of bias and errors.

 Analysis of the Collected Data